echo000/casc-rs/README.md

 A pure Rust implementation of a Casc Storage Handler, inspired by the C# version.
 This crate allows you to read and extract files from Blizzard's CASC storage format.

+> **Note:** This library currently only supports CASC storages that use the TVFS root file format.

 ## Crates

 - **casc-rs**: The core library for reading CASC storages.